Best Powdered Foods to Store for Emergency and Long-Term Survival

 Powdered Peanut Butter

 Over the years, peanut butter has established a reputation as a staple in every cupboard.
 Look into peanut butter powder to ensure you always have some on hand.
 Its savory, salty flavor goes great with baked products, dried fruits, and desserts.
-It is also a fantastic source of protein and vitamins.
-Spread it on apples, toast, oatmeal, PB&J sandwiches, brownie or cookie batter, with crackers, or just eat it straight!
+Peanut butter is also a fantastic source of protein and vitamins.
+Spread it on apples, toast, oatmeal, PB&J sandwiches, brownies, cookie batter, with crackers, or just eat it straight!

 Powdered Bread

 Who knew you could purchase powdered bread, scone, roll, or biscuit mix?
 Nothing goes better with a meal than freshly baked bread!
-Be aware that using the bread powders still requires quick dry yeast and vegetable oil.
+However, using bread powders still requires quick dry yeast and vegetable oil.

 Pancake Powder